plone/plone.testing/README.txt

 |            | ``request``                                      |
 +------------+--------------------------------------------------+

-This layer is intended for integration testing.
+This layer is intended for integration testing against the simple ``STARTUP`` fixture.
+If you want to create your own layer with a more advanced, shared fixture, see "Integration and functional testing with custom fixtures" below.

 For each test, it exposes the Zope application root as the resource ``app``.
 This is wrapped in the request container, so you can do ``app.REQUEST`` to